lucYang55/Arenas/README.md

 The public API (`arena_push`, `arena_pop`, `arena_clear`, etc.) stays the same regardless of the backing allocator — only `create_arena` and `destroy_arena` need to change.

+## Test File
+- To test the code I had Claude Code create a arena_test file to ensure that the arena is properly pushing and popping data.

 References:

 https://www.youtube.com/watch?v=jgiMagdjA1s&t=543s